Margaret Wolfson: 2008-present: Naming, River and Wolf

 Although she continued to perform, Wolfson became a brand naming and creative consultant for the naming agency Namebase in 2008; the New York Times noted that she "split her time between naming and performing one-woman shows around the world in which she recites classical myths."
 In 2014, she founded her own naming agency, River and Wolf.
 She has since created brand names for companies including Calvin Klein, Maison Ferrand, Micro Medical Instruments, Philips and Samsung and developed product names for the technology, financial services, entertainment, food and beverage and consumer packaged goods industries.

-Wolfson is frequently interviewed on subjects related to branding, marketing, and naming.
-She has been quoted in publications ranging from AdAge to New York Magazine, Fast Company and the Wall Street Journal.
 In 2021, she launched Names of Distinction, a digital gallery that highlights brand names and offers naming tips and techniques.

+Wolfson has been interviewed on subjects related to branding, marketing, and naming for publications including AdAge, New York Magazine, and the Wall Street Journal.
+She has written about brand naming for consumer and trade publications,including The Drum and Fast Company.